Ecogenomics/GTDBTk/README.md

 * **Pre-sketched skani database:** GTDB-Tk now uses a skani pre-sketched database of the GTDB representative genomes.
 This significantly reduces the database storage footprint from 198 GB (in Release 232) down to 98 GB.
 * **Representative genomes availability:** The GTDB representative genomes are now available via the "Download" page on the GTDB website.
 * **Deprecated flag:** Because the database is already sketched natively, the `--skani_sketch_dir` flag is now deprecated.
-* **Updated `--skip_ani_screen` logic:** The behavior when running GTDB-Tk with the `--skip_ani_screen` flag has been refined:
+* **Replaced `--skip_ani_screen` with `--place_species`:** The `--skip_ani_screen` flag is now deprecated in v2.7.0 and has been replaced by the `--place_species` flag.
+The logic has been updated to reflect the new database structure:
-    * *Previously:* If the ANI screen was skipped, GTDB-Tk would attempt to classify all input genomes with pplacer.
-If a user genome was placed in a genus, GTDB-Tk would only perform an ANI comparison with species strictly within that genus.
+    * *Previously:* Using `--skip_ani_screen`, genomes placed in a genus by pplacer were only compared to representative genomes within that specific genus.
-    * *Now:* GTDB-Tk will still attempt to classify all input genomes with pplacer, but it will also compare user genomes to *all* reference genomes (since the skani sketch is built on all representatives).
-This change allows users to skip the initial ANI screen while ensuring classifications are similar with our without `--skip_ani_screen`.
+    * *Now:* Because the database is a single skani sketch, user genomes are compared against *all* GTDB reference genomes once at the very beginning of the pipeline.
+When the new `--place_species` flag is selected, the genomes are still explicitly placed in the reference tree.

+**⚠️ IMPORTANT MEMORY WARNING:** The divide-and-conquer approach now requires more than 128 GB of RAM.
+Specifically, you will need at least **140 GB of RAM** for R232.

 ## 📈 Performance
 Using ANI screen "can" reduce computation by >50%, although it depends on the set of input genomes.
 A set of input genomes consisting primarily of new species will not benefit from ANI screen as much as a set of genomes that are largely assigned to GTDB species clusters.
 In the latter case, the ANI screen will reduce the number of genomes that need to be classified by pplacer which reduces computation time substantially (between 25% and 60% in our testing).